zkotti/fun-in-lockdown/guide.md

 Natural sunlight or bright light during the day helps keep your circadian rhythm healthy.
 This improves daytime energy, as well as nighttime sleep quality and duration

-2. REDUCE BLUE LIGHT EXPOSURE IN THE EVENING
+##### 2. Reduce blue light exposure in the evening

 Exposure to light during the day is beneficial, but nighttime light exposure has the opposite effect.

 Again, this is due to its effect on your circadian rhythm, tricking your brain into thinking it’s still daytime.
-This reduces hormones like melatonin, which help you relax and get deep sleep (23Trusted Source, 24Trusted Source).
+This reduces hormones like melatonin, which help you relax and get deep sleep .

 Blue light — which electronic devices like smartphones and computers emit in large amounts — is the worst in this regard.

-There are several popular methods you can use to reduce nighttime blue light exposure.
+There are several popular **methods you can use to reduce nighttime blue light exposure**.
 These include:

-..*Wear glasses that block blue light (24Trusted Source, 25Trusted Source).
+..* Wear glasses that block blue light (24Trusted Source, 25Trusted Source).
-..*Switch on the night light mode on your phone or pc every evening ..*Stop watching TV and turn off any bright lights 2 hours before heading to bed.
+..* Switch on the night light mode on your phone or pc every evening ..* Stop watching TV and turn off any bright lights 2 hours before heading to bed.

-3. TRY TO SLEEP AND WAKE AT COSNISTENT TIMES
+##### 3. Try to sleep and wake at consistent times

 Your body’s circadian rhythm functions on a set loop, aligning itself with sunrise and sunset.

 Being consistent with your sleep and waking times can aid long-term sleep quality.

-4. OPTIMIZE YOUR BEDROOM ENVIRONMENT
+##### 4. Optimize your bedroom environment

 Many people believe that the bedroom environment and its setup are key factors in getting a good night’s sleep.

 These factors include temperature, noise, external lights, and furniture arrangement .

 ### It's time to find yourself.
 Do it now.
 You have the time.
 All you need is inspiration, will and discipline.